Skip to content

 1. Place your KitchenAid Ice Cream Churner attachment in the back of the freezer to chill for 14-16 hours.
 (See Note**)

-2. In a medium bowl, whisk together the egg yolks and 1/4 cup of the granulated sugar (55 grams) until the egg yolks are lightened to a pale yellow color and doubled in size.
+2. In a medium bowl, whisk together 4 egg yolks and 55 grams of granulated sugar until the egg yolks are lightened to a pale yellow color and doubled in size.

-3. In a medium sauce pot, add the whole milk, heavy cream, and remaining 1/4 cup (55 grams) of sugar.
+3. In a medium sauce pot, add 360 grams of whole milk, 360 grams of heavy cream, and the remaining 55 grams of sugar.
 Stir to combine and place over medium heat.
 Stirring often, let this heat up until foamy or until it reads 165°F with an instant-read thermometer.

-4. Reduce the heat to low and scoop a spoonful (about 1/4 cup) of the hot milk mixture into the egg yolks.
+4. Reduce the heat to low and scoop a 1/4 cup of the hot milk mixture into the egg yolks.
 Whisk it into the yolks to temper them.
-Do this three more times to heat up the yolks.
+Do this two more times to heat up the yolks.
 Then pour the egg yolk mixture directly into the pot.

 5. Stirring constantly, increase the heat to medium-low and mix the custard until it can coat the back of a spoon and reads between 165-170°F on an instant-read thermometer.